 You probably know by now that I love to make whatever I can myself.
 I'm constantly experimenting with new oils, emulsifiers, waxes, etc., so that I can make more natural versions of the products that we would otherwise be buying.
 I love making my own products, not only because I love the challenge, but because I can choose every single ingredient that gets used.

-The products you buy often boast that they use a certain oil, or some other miracle ingredient, but most of the time, they only use very minute traces of that ingredient, and the rest of the product is filled with much more questionable chemicals.
+The products you buy often boast that they use a certain oil or some other miracle ingredient, but most of the time they only use very minute traces of that ingredient and the rest of the product is filled with much more questionable chemicals (or is just water).

-When you consider that the main ingredient of probably every conditioner is water, you begin to realize that you can save yourself a lot of money by making your own hair conditioner at home, even (especially) when you are using high-quality ingredients.
+When you consider that the main ingredient of most conditioners and lotions is water, you begin to realize that you can save yourself a lot of money by making your own hair conditioner, even (especially) when you are using high-quality ingredients.
 In the end, not only is it possible to make high-end cosmetics yourself, avoid the toxic ingredients, and save yourself money, but it's actually very easy.

 Making a natural hair conditioner: How natural is it?